About Early Head Start -

 Priority is given to children who are already receiving child care subsidy and currently enrolled at a CCRI EHS-CCP participating child care center.

 Families of children with special needs are also encouraged to apply!
 Children who are homeless or in foster care are categorically eligible.

 is the First Step

-CCRI'S EHS-CCP serves infants, toddlers, and two-year-olds of working families with income at or below 100% of the Federal poverty level.
+CCRI'S EHS-CCP serves infants, toddlers, and 2-year-olds of working families with income at or below 100% of the federal poverty level.

 Even if your child is eligible for EHS-CCP, service is not guaranteed as there are a limited number of funded spaces.
 The first step to finding out whether there is space available for your child is to schedule an appointment with CCRI's EHS-CCP Enrollment Specialist to determined of your child and family are eligible.CCRI'S EHS-CCP serves infants, toddlers, and two-year-olds of working families with income at or below 100% of the Federal poverty level.